mattstyles/previn/README.md

 class Button extends compose( UIEntity.compose, Tappable, Clickable, Moveable ) {}
 ```

-This ramps up the difficulty and introduces inter-dependence between composed modules, in this case `Clickable` relies upon `Tappable`.
+This ramps up the difficulty and introduces inter-dependence between composed modules, in this case `Clickable` relies upon `Tappable` and `Tappable` must be earlier in the list which is a messy and error-prone way of defining dependencies (not to mention tracking down errors thrown from out-of-order mixins could be a nightmare).

 Some of this risk can be dissipated by all composed modules not taking anything for granted i.e. if they rely upon `this.position` then they should check it exists or create it in the constructor using `this.position = this.position || [ 0, 0 ]` or some other method.